HerreraManuel/Group1/README.md

     The user must use a Windows Machine to run the program.
     The user can only ask for the metrics listed above.
 They are limited to C/C++ and Java files.
 They may only enter one URL at a time.
+    Only git repositories will be assessed for the given choice of metrics.

 ##### 1.3 Definitions